ahungry/cl-protobufs/cl-protobufs.rst

 Introduction
 ============

-The Protobufs library provides a way for Common Lisp programs to use existing (or define new) Protobufs "schemas", and serialize and deserialize objects to and from the Protobufs wire and text formats.
+The Common Lisp Protobufs library provides a way for Common Lisp programs to use existing (or define new) Protobufs "schemas", and serialize and deserialize objects to and from the Protobufs wire and text formats.

-To use it, first load the ASDF declaration file ``protobufs/protobufs.asd`` and then use ASDF to load the library.
+To use it, first load the ASDF declaration file ``protobufs/protobufs.asd`` and then use ASDF to load the library named ``:protobufs``.

 Implementation notes
 --------------------

-The Protobufs library defines a set of model classes that describes a protobufs "schema".
-There is a class that describes one .proto file (i.e., one "schema"), options, enums and enum values, messages and fields, and services and methods.
+The Protobufs library defines a set of model classes that describes a protobufs "schema" (i.e., one .proto file).
+There is a class that describes each schema, options, enums and enum values, messages and fields, and services and methods.

 The library provides the means to convert several kinds of inputs into